-Approach lighting - As you approach the vehicle, press the button on the remote key to light the interior lighting, parking lights, license plate lighting and the lights in the door mirrors within several seconds to disarm the alarm board will go out), and unlock only the tailaate.
+Approach lighting - As you approach the vehicle, press the button on the remote key to light the interior lighting, parking lights, license plate lighting and the lights in the door mirrors.

-These lights will switch off automatically after 30.
-60 or 90 seconds.
+These lights will switch off automatically after 30, 60 or 90 seconds.
 For a description of the menu system, see My Car - introduction (p.
-74).
+70).